cicsdev/cics-java-liberty-springboot-link/README.md

 # cics-java-liberty-springboot-link

-This is a sample for Link to Liberty, demonstrating how you can invoke a Spring Boot application in a Liberty JVM server from a CICS program.
-The application is based on a Spring Boot sample application that demonstrates Spring MVC, so has both a web front-end and a CICS entry point.
+This sample demonstrates how you can link to a Spring Boot application in a Liberty JVM server from a CICS program.
+The application is based on a Spring Boot sample application that demonstrates Spring MVC, so has both a web front-end and a CICS link entry point.
 The sample shows how both entry points can access the same data.

 ## Prerequisites